purescript-polyform/polyform/README.md

 buildPasswordForm fetch = fieldForm fetch PasswordField (passwordFieldValidation 5 50)

-passwordForm
+-- | This form introduces different level of validation.
+-- | Field validations errors are accumulated in our specific case -- | in on the field level (in the `Array` of `errs`) as defined above.
+-- |
+-- | Here we introducing form level errors which are aggregated -- | on the form level inside this first `Array` of `Strings` from -- | our form `Tuple`.
+-- |
+-- | I'm talking about the second part of this function... passwordForm
   = ({password1: _, password2: _} <$> (buildPasswordForm _.password1) <*> (buildPasswordForm _.password2))
   -- | Here we are composing validations